Division of Student Affairs

 Center for Academic Performance (CAP)

 The Center for Academic Performance (CAP) is committed to helping all UNTHSC students meet their personal and academic goals by providing comprehensive academic support programs.
 CAP services and programs are designed to enhance all levels of academic performance through academic consultations, learning assessments, and self-management.
-We offer academic counseling, learning and study strategy assessments, writing support, peer tutoring, and a variety of workshops to all UNTHSC students.
+They offer academic counseling, learning and study strategy assessments, writing support, peer tutoring, and a variety of workshops to all UNTHSC students.
 CAP staff also work with faculty to provide and support students in periods of academic difficulty through assistance with planning alternate programs and reassessment of student priorities.
+All academic support services offered through CAP are available to on-line students.

 Learning Strategies - People learn in a variety of ways.
 Each student needs to find the most effective learning strategy for their personal needs.
 A wide range of factors goes into determining what works best for a student.
 Some students learn best in a quiet, solitary environment, some need verbal interaction in a group, others need to be physically active or have an environment rich in sound and other stimuli.
 The CAP staff can help you find and implement your best strategy through assessment, counseling, and academic support workshops.

 Peer Tutoring Programs - Tutoring programs provide the opportunity to share strategies for organizing and learning the large volume of material required to succeed in graduate and professional schools.
-The following tutoring options are provided: limited individual tutoring, small group tutoring, large group tutorials, and drop-in sessions.
+The following tutoring options are provided: limited individual tutoring, small group tutoring, large group tutorials, drop-in and on-line sessions.

 Counseling Services - The Center for Academic Performance counseling services are designed to promote personal growth through academic achievement and the safeguarding of overall wellness.
 Counselors assist in defining goals, gaining insight, teaching new skills, and supporting choices that are consistent with an individual's feelings, values, and responsibilities.
-Counseling services are confidentially provided in accordance with Texas State Law, the Family Education Rights and Privacy Act (FERPA), and the Texas Department of Health - Texas State Board of Examiners of Professional Counselors.
-Our counselors are active Licensed Professional Counselor Interns.
+Counseling services are confidentially provided in accordance with Texas State Law, the Family Educational Rights and Privacy Act (FERPA), and the Texas Department of Health - Texas State Board of Examiners of Professional Counselors.
+Our counselors are active Licensed Professional Counselors.
+CAP counseling is available to students on a limited basis.
+UNTHSC also offers off-campus counseling through the Student Assistance Program (SAP).
+See "Student Assistance Program."
 The Center for Academic Performance has a counselor available Monday through Friday 8 am - 5 pm by appointment.
 Students in need of counseling services can call 817-735-5159 or email firstname.lastname@example.org.

 Americans with Disabilities Act - Since 1972, the UNTHSC has welcomed students with disabilities, providing the Center for Academic Performance (CAP) as a central referral agency when accommodations are necessary because of specific limitations.
 The UNTHSC is committed to providing equal educational access for qualified students with disabilities in accordance with state and federal laws including the Americans with Disabilities Act of 1990, as amended in 2008, and Section 504 of the Rehabilitation Act of 1973.
 To provide equality of access for students with disabilities, accommodations and auxiliary aids and services will be provided to the extent necessary to comply with state and federal law.